-A wind zone refers to the wind forces that affect a building (as determined in the Building Standard NZS 3604).
-The wind zone calculations consider: the wind region the site is in, the terrain (built-up or open), topography (the slope of the land) and the degree to which the site is sheltered or exposed.
+A wind zone refers to the wind forces that affect a building (as determined in the Building Standard NZS 3604, 2011).
+The wind zone calculations consider the wind region the site is in, the terrain (built-up or open), topography (the slope of the land) and the degree to which the site is sheltered or exposed.
 The wind zone is usually calculated by the designer or engineer producing the building plans after a site visit to establish the above characteristics of the site.

 Once the wind zone has been established, the designer uses this to determine the bracing and material requirements of the proposed building.
 For example, a house in a low wind zone will require less bracing than houses built in a very high wind zone.
-This information will also be required for a Building Consent for proposed buildings.
+This information will also be required as part of the Building Consent application for the proposed buildings.

 - Low (L): below 32 m/s

 - Very High (VH): 45 – 50 m/s

 - Extra High (EH): 51 – 55 m/s

 A wind zone is also a risk factor considered in the changes to External Moisture in Acceptable Solution E2/AS1 to the New Zealand Building Code.
 A risk score is determined for each risk factor to assess the weather tightness of a building.